emmynonso/PBJ-Nurses-Staffing-Analysis/README.md

 To ensure optimal care and resource allocation, stakeholders and sales team should focus on fostering collaboration between ownership types.
 For-profit entities can be encouraged to maintain high- quality care standards despite their scale.
 Non-profits should receive support to continue their community-focused mission, while government facilities may benefit from consistent funding and stra- tegic partnerships to enhance their operations.
 By leveraging the strengths of each ownership type, stakeholders can improve overall care and service delivery for residents.

+**3. Total Number of Patients and Nurses Hours by Provider Names:**